Soupu07/Telco-Customer-Churn-Prediction/README.md

 The objective of this project is to develop a classification model that can answer the following questions:

 ## I) Customer Behaviour
-Which customers are most likely to leave?
+-Which customers are most likely to leave?

-What are the major reasons behind customer churn?
+-What are the major reasons behind customer churn?

-Which customer segment has the highest churn rate?
+-Which customer segment has the highest churn rate?

 ## II) Revenue Analysis
 Are high-paying customers leaving?